-Rule 311 - Sulfur Content of Fuels: This rule limits the sulfur content of fuels combusted on the Dome Lease to 0.5 percent (by weight) for liquids fuels and 50 gr/100 scf (calculated as $H_2S$ ) {or 796 ppmvd} for gaseous fuels.
-All piston IC engines on the lease are expected to be in compliance with the fuel limit as determined by fuel analysis documentation.
+Rule 311 - Sulfur Content of Fuels: This rule limits the sulfur content of fuels combusted on the Rice Ranch Lease to 0.5 percent (by weight) for liquids fuels and 50 gr/100 scf (calculated as H2S) {or 796 ppmvd} for gaseous fuels.
+All piston IC engines on the lease are expected to comply with the fuel limit as determined by required fuel analysis documentation.